Bill Murchison: Professional career

 In 1977, Murchison turned professional.
-Muchison was successful at Spring 1978 PGA Tour Qualifying School graduates.
+He was successful at Spring 1978 PGA Tour Qualifying School graduates.
 Murchison played on tour for three season but did not have much success.
 His only top-25 was at the 1980 B.C.
 Open.
 Murchison was successful again 1982 PGA Tour Qualifying School.
 However, in 1983 he only made the cut in 12 of 27 events and dropped off tour.

 During this era, when off tour, Murchison played extensively on the minitours.
 He won a total of thirty-four professional events on various tours, including the Spacecoast, North Florida PGA, and Mid-Atlantic Tour.
 In 1979, Murchison shot his career low round of 61, shot at the Goodyear Golf Club during a tournament on the National Golf Tour.

-In the 1990,s Murchison played on the PGA Tour's developmental tour.
+In the 1990s, Murchison played on the PGA Tour's developmental tour.
 His greatest success was a victory at the 1995 Nike Tallahassee Open.
 In addition, Murchison was briefly a member of the PGA Tour during this era, playing the 1993 season and participating in the 1995 U.S. Open and the 1996 U.S. Open.